|Elliott Sound Products||Sinewave Oscillators|

 A technique that was popular some time ago was the BFO.
 Two high frequency oscillators were used, generally operating at several hundred kHz or more.
 The two signals were fed into an RF mixer, and the audio output was the difference frequency.
 For example, if one RF oscillator operates at 1,000,000Hz and the other at 1,000,100Hz, the difference frequency is 100Hz.

 You may well ask why, and today no-one would bother.
 BFOs were used to generate sweep signals, and can easily cover from 20Hz to 20kHz in a single sweep.
 The change required for an RF oscillator is comparatively small in percentage terms (20kHz is only 2% of 1MHz), and was easily accommodated with the valve circuitry that was available at the time.
-Sweep signals are common today, and are primarily digitally derived as part of a testing suite for amplifiers, speakers, etc. There is relatively little need for a stand-alone sweep generator now, and BFOs are largely a thing of the past.
+Sweep signals are common today, and are primarily digitally derived as part of a testing suite for amplifiers, speakers, etc. There is still a need for stand-alone sweep generators, but it's far easier (and a great deal cheaper) to use a digital waveform generator or a PC based system, several of which can be obtained on-line as a free download.
+BFOs are interesting, but are largely a thing of the past.

 This is another single frequency oscillator, and is included because it's referenced widely on the Net and you may find it useful as a quick project or just for experimentation.